Best of the Super Juniors: 2003

 The 2003 Best of the Super Juniors was a 14-man, two-block tournament held from May 23 to June 11.
 It introduced the modern system of each block's top two scorers advancing to the semifinals with Masahito Kakihara winning the tournament.
-The winner, would unsuccessfully challenge champion Tiger Mask IV on July 6, despite having beaten him in the tournament.
+Kakihara would unsuccessfully challenge champion Tiger Mask IV on July 6, despite having beaten him in the tournament.